Wetherby Dry Dash Application

 - Lightly scratch basecoat surface with a scratch comb to provide a key for finishing coat and allow to dry.

-- Apply WBS coloured dashing mortar at a thickness of 8-10mm.
+- Apply Wetherby coloured dashing mortar at a thickness of 8-10mm.

 - Whilst still wet, throw a complimentary coloured aggregate into the mortar, in an upward motion, ensuring an even distribution of chippings.